CT

 Rainforest & Waterfall Hikes

-World Heritage rainforests in Queensland and NSW with waterfalls, canopy walks, and endemic wildlife.
-The Gold Coast and Cairns hinterlands are ideal starting points.
+World Heritage rainforests in Queensland and NSW with waterfalls, swimming holes, canopy walks, and endemic wildlife.
+The Gold Coast and Cairns hinterlands are outstanding starting points — accessible but genuinely wild.

 Coastal & Reef